logicalclocks/logicalclocks.github.io/docs/setup_installation/azure/cluster_creation.md

 !!! note
     You can choose to use a container already existing in your *storage account* by using the name of this container, but you need to first make sure that this container is empty.

+Enter the *Azure container registry name* (9) to be used as the managed docker registry for the cluster.

 <p align="center">
   <figure>
     <a  href="../../../assets/images/setup_installation/managed/azure/create-instance-general.png">